robstoll/atrium/README.md

 Atrium provides shortcuts for commonly used methods, e.g. `List.get`, `Map.getExisting`, `Optional.isPresent` or `Result.isSuccess`
-where all fo them include some additional checking (index bound, existence of the key within the map etc.)
+where all of them include some additional checking (index bound, existence of the key within the map etc.)
 Please [open a feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]) in case you miss a shortcut.